ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

     - N/A
     - While ASCT is a subsequent step after induction therapy, we consider it part of the same line and it is included in the treatment regimen category as if it were at the time of induction.
-We restrict it to only appear in NDMM (while later transplants do occur in real life, they are relatively uncommon, and we do not model them.)
+We restrict it to only appear in NDMM; while later transplants do occur in real life, they are relatively uncommon, and we do not model them.

 .. note::